How Much Does Termite Control Cost?

 Another thing that has to be done when doing a liquid termite treatment is a lot of concrete drilling.
 This is not easy work.
 Wherever driveways, garages, patios, porches or any other concrete or stone surface meet the home’s foundation we are required to drill through the concrete at approximately 1 ft apart.
 Then we must inject the proper amount of termiticide into each hole to allow proper coverage of 4 gallons per 10 ft.
 Once completed, we must then fill and patch all holes to match original color and texture, as best we can.

 At the end of the day liquid termite treatments using a top grade termiticide offers the best protection against possible termite infestations.
 This treatment gives full coverage to all soil that contacts the homes foundation, not allowing any termites to get to the home without passing through the termiticide.
 This, of course, kills the termite, and any other termites it comes in contact with.
 This can lead to a devastating chain reaction in the termite colony population.

 Termite Control Using Bait Stations

 Termite control cost, using termite bait stations can cost significantly less for the initial setup.
 In fact, if your home already has a current bait station system in place, and is up to date, we will take over the service at no setup cost.
-We will even upgrade your system to the Advanced© Termite Bait Station System at no charge to you.
+We will even upgrade your system to the Advance© Termite Bait Station System at no charge to you.
 If you don’t have a bait station system, already in place, we will install a new system.
 New bait station system install costs will typically be around $3 – $4 a linear ft.
 As stated above, this is the perimeter of the home, and not the square footage.
 We typically space bait stations no more than 10 ft apart.
 We often find that some companies use much larger spacing in order to save expense.
 We do not believe this is a good practice, and fear that it may leave the structure exposed to potential damage.

 Factors that can influence the pricing of termite bait station installs: